kazuto-nishimori/Open-Source-GIS/lab6/index.md

 ```
 ### Creating blocked waterway buffer <a name="ana-b"></a>

 We will create a new table for the buffer.
-Whenever creating a new table, it is paramount to include a unique id as one of our columns as I have done in the SELECT line.
+Whenever creating a new table, it is paramount to include a unique id as one of our columns as I have done in the `SELECT` line.
 You might also notice that I put all the columns I wish migrate to the new table, namely the blockage and waterway columns.
-The last part selects the 20-meter buffer and makes it the new geometry column for the table.
-The last line makes sure that I only select only the blocked waterways.
+The last part of the `SELECT` line selects the 20-meter buffer and designates it the new geometry column for the table.
+The `WHERE` line makes sure that I only select only the blocked waterways.
 ```sql
 CREATE TABLE waterway_buffer AS
 SELECT osm_id, blockage, waterway, st_buffer(geography(a.way), 20)::geometry(‘polygon,4326’) AS geom